 Admiral of the Swiss Navy is the derisive term used in the U.S. military for someone with an overbearing sense of self-importance.
-Swiss Navy is also the name of a silicone lubricant in the U.S. But Switzerland does have a company-sized naval unit, a flotilla of patrol boats for its lakes that are part of the Swiss Army’s Corps of Engineers.
+Swiss Navy is also the name of a silicone lubricant in the U.S. Switzerland doesn’t have a military navy.
+But it does have a company-sized naval unit, a flotilla of patrol boats for its lakes that are part of the Swiss Army’s Corps of Engineers.
 They are used mainly for search and rescue as well as policing Switzerland’s water borders.

 The Swiss merchant navy, however, does play a role in national security.
 It was created during the Second World War in 1941, to ensure the country secured basic commodities through ships flying a neutral flag, but vessels never sail within sight of Swiss soil and only one percent of their crews are Swiss.